jorams/birch/README.md

 - `(quit connection &optional message)`
 - `(pong connection server-1 &optional server-2)` You shouldn't need this, as Birch automatically responds to PING.

+## Users and Channels

+Birch keeps track of users and channels for you.
+The default events call `MAKE-USER` and `MAKE-CHANNEL` on the appropriate parameters, turning them into `USER` and `CHANNEL` objects with appropriate slots.
+To get a list of all users in a channel, call `USERS-OF` on the channel object.
+Similarly, to get all channels a user is in (that we know of), call `CHANNELS-OF` on a user object.

+It is worth noting that `CONNECTION` is itself a subclass of `USER` and will appear in appear channel user lists.

 ## CTCP

 Birch provides two utility functions for working with [CTCP](https://en.wikipedia.org/wiki/Client-to-client_protocol) messages.